ALS Guidance

 You can still have a separate low-friction mattress pad below the sheet to facilitate repositioning.
 So one way to do it is: fitted sheet, smooth pad or transfer sheet, overlay, low-heat pad, mattress.

-Depending on mattress height and the PALS' preferences, you can use high-quality (furniture-grade) or latex foam for the bed overlay.
+Depending on mattress height and the PALS' preferences, you can use high-quality (furniture-grade, not cheap memory foam) or latex foam for the bed overlay.
 Gel is heavier and tends to trap heat, one of the causes of pressure injuries.

 These go under a bottom sheet (to keep smooth, low shear surface against skin) but you may want to have mattress protector (preferably a cooling material like tencel or bamboo) between pad and sheet.
 If you use a slide sheet for repositioning or transfers, position it just under bottom sheet so our padding was under the mattress protector, which was smooth so the slip sheet could rotate for our transfers.